vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. note:: The build process does not differentiate when building a ``crux`` ISO or ``rolling`` image.
 Make sure to choose the matching container for the version of VyOS that is being built.

+Development
+^^^^^^^^^^^

+If you are brave enough to build yourself an ISO image containing any modified package from our GitHub organisation - this is the place to be.

+Building an ISO with a customized package is in no way different then building a regular (customized or not) ISO image.
+Simply place your modified `*.deb` package inside the `packages` folder within `vyos-build`.
+You may need to create the folder in advance.

 Troubleshooting
 ^^^^^^^^^^^^^^^